ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 node cli.js
 ```

-If your installation uses a different Vault location, use the location displayed by your installer.
+If your installation uses a different Vault location, use the location displayed by the installer.

 ---

-# 27. Basic Linux Terminal Commands
+# 26. Basic Linux Terminal Commands

 If you are completely new to Linux, the following commands are useful when working with Skeleton Key.

-## 27.1 Show Your Current Directory
+## 26.1 Show Your Current Directory

 ```bash
 pwd